Modular Jump Gaussian Processes

 \section{Global and LAGP Fits}

-We provide the mean fits given by a global GP and LAGP for the Phantom and Star data sets to highlight the improvements made by OLAGP and the Modular JGP.
+We provide the mean fits given by a global GP and LAGP for the Phantom and Star data sets to highlight the improvements made by OLAGP and MJGP.
 We also provide the difference between the predicted mean fit and the truth for each data set.